-WE ARE CURRENTLY REORGANIZING OUR PROGRAMS AND SLOWLY GETTING THEM UP AND RUNNING WITH LIMITATIONS BASED ON HEALTH & SAFETY PROTOCOLS.
+WE ARE CURRENTLY REORGANIZING OUR PROGRAMS WITH LIMITATIONS BASED ON HEALTH & SAFETY PROTOCOLS AS A RESULT OF COVID.

 The mission of Eyes In The Woods (EITW) is to assist the appropriate agency, which governs their Fish and Wildlife with the coordination of volunteer efforts.
 We also cooperate with other organizations on conservation and protection projects that perpetuate our natural resources.